Part 3 - the rest of the story

 The Great Contradiction

-During this period of tremendous grief and loss, not only for me, but for my three growing children, God gave us a complete family.
+During this period of tremendous grief and loss, not only for me but for my three growing children, God gave us a complete family.

-I was completely unaware that I came into this new family with fully developed generational trauma patterns of my own.
-I had no idea how they would play a significant role in the trials ahead, and eventually in the implosion of my marriage.
-I also didn’t have any idea how the “religious trauma” patterns my husband had experienced from birth would dictate the future of our entire family, immediate, and far-reaching.
+When I came into this family, I was completely unaware that I was bringing with me fully developed generational trauma patterns of my own.
+I had no idea how they would play a significant role in the trials ahead and eventually in the implosion of my marriage.

-We lived a quiet life but a very isolated life on every level.
-We worshiped God at home and did not attend any local churches.
 The structure of our family was dictated by the patriarch (Grandfather).
 It was never expressed, but everyone knew it.
 Because of the lovely appearances and joyful hearts, everyone believed we had freedom, but we didn’t.
-Our “one” leader once stated publicly, “God had ordained him to make judgments for us.”
+Our ONE leader stated publicly, “God had ordained him to make judgments for us.”

 ⚠️ Religious trauma here at work.

 I ignorantly signed this document under the most subtle coercion.
-They continued to believe and to tell the entire family, that this was best, and that she was becoming a happier, more balanced child, in a free spiritual environment (the one her parents could not provide, we were told).
-In reality, I would later learn that she was traumatized and full of fear.
+We and the entire family were led to believe that she would be a happier, more cared for, more balanced child in a superior spiritual environment (the one her parents could not provide, we were told).

 ⚠️ Again, religious trauma at work.